 Earth Science > Atmosphere > Air Quality > Tropospheric Ozone

 Harvard Water Vapor (HWV) is an in situ airborne hygrometer developed at Harvard University that measures water vapor mixing ratios in the upper troposphere and lower stratosphere.
-HWV includes two instruments with different methods for detecting water vapor: the Lyman-α photo-fragment fluorescence instrument (LyA) and a tunable diode laser direct absorption instrument (HHH -Harvard Herriott Hygrometer).
+HWV includes two instruments that use different methods to detect water vapor: the Lyman-α photo-fragment fluorescence instrument (LyA) and a tunable diode laser direct absorption instrument (HHH - Harvard Herriott Hygrometer).
 By combining both instruments, HWV can identify and reduce systematic errors during flight.
-It provides measurements of water vapor mixing ratio from 1 to 1000 ppmv at 1 Hz and with an accuracy of 5%.
+It provides measurements of water vapor mixing ratio from 1 to 1000 ppmv at 1 Hz, with an accuracy of 5%.

 Earth Science > Atmosphere > Atmospheric Water Vapor > Water Vapor Indicators > Water Vapor